cweedsoop/3d-print-farm-task-manager/README.md

 ## 💡 Why This Exists

 This tool was built from scratch to meet a real operational need at SimSportGadget, a sim racing accessory company with an expanding print farm.
 Commercial print management software was too expensive, complex, or inflexible—so this app was created to deliver core functionality with a gentler learning curve and better customizability.

-## 📄 License

-This project is licensed under the MIT License.

-See the [LICENSE](LICENSE) file for full details.